 The proposed amendment of LAC 61:I.301, regarding the imposition of tax; LAC 61:I.302, regarding the determination of taxable capital; and LAC 61:I.311, regarding newly taxable corporations, should not have any known or foreseeable impact on any family as defined by R.S.
 49:972(D) or on family formation, stability and autonomy.
-Specifically, the implementation of this proposed Rule will have no known or foreseeable effect on:
+Specifically, the implementation of these proposed rules will have no known or foreseeable effect on:

-- 1. the stability of the family; - 2. the authority and rights of parents regarding the education and supervision of their children; - 3. the functioning of the family; - 4. family earnings and family budget; - 5. the behavior and personal responsibility of children; - 6. the ability of the family or a local government to perform this function.
+- 1. The stability of the family. - 2.
+The authority and rights of parents regarding the education and supervision of their children. - 3.
+The functioning of the family. - 4.
+Family earnings and family budget. - 5.
+The behavior and personal responsibility of children. - 6.
+The ability of the family or a local government to perform this function.

-Poverty Impact Statement
+Poverty Statement